AUSTRALIA AT A GLANCE

 Sydney is a sophisticated multicultural city full of choices —whether you want entertainment, shopping, sightseeing or relaxation.
 Situated on the magnificent Sydney Harbour, spanned by the landmark Harbour Bridge, Sydney’s waters are constantly criss-crossed by busy ferries and colourful sailing yachts and cruisers.
 Overlooking the Harbour are the Botanic Gardens leading down to the Sydney Opera House.

 Most areas in Australia are 2-3 hours ahead of Asia, 4-5 hours ahead of the Indian subcontinent, 9-10 hours ahead of Europe and 16-20 hours ahead of the Americas.
 Daylight saving (Summertime) operates in most Australian states from late October to late March.

-Wentworth Institute does not provide accommodation assistance.
-Although Accommodation for students in Sydney can range from:
+WIN College does not provide accommodation assistance.
+Accommodation for students in Sydney can range from:

-Homestay is a type of accommodation for students from another country staying with a local Host family whilst they are studying abroad.
+Homestay is a type of accommodation for students from another country staying with a local host family while they are studying abroad.
 A homestay is a popular option for students who need a safe, economical and convenient place to stay.
-Students can adjust quicker in a new environment with the friendly support offered by Host families.
-They have the opportunity to make new friends, experience the Australian lifestyle, culture, weather, and society and practice their English and participate in the daily routine of the Host family’s life.
+Students can adjust quicker in a new environment with the friendly support offered by host families.
+They can make new friends, experience the Australian lifestyle, culture, weather, and society and practise their English and participate in the daily routine of the host family’s life.

-Wentworth Institute works in conjunction with Meridian Homestay Services (www.meridianhomestay.com.au) to deliver high standards in Homestay for their students.
+We suggest Meridian Homestay Services (www.meridianhomestay.com.au) which delivers high standards in Homestay for their students.